-Sam Pringle – Director & Head of Research
+Sam Pringle – Head of Research

-Cathy Sexton – Project Manager
+Cathy Sexton – Operations Manager

 With a background in the visual arts Cathy has a passion for the creative process and the mastery of communicating ideas.
 A seasoned project manager, she has worked with Nike, BBC, Warner Cinemas, Fat Face and the National Museums Scotland, where for nine years she delivered award-winning exhibitions, relishing the challenge of bringing creative ideas to life for a wider audience.
 Since then she has worked within the Third Sector developing and delivering many exhibitions, events and campaigns including the internationally-acclaimed environmental campaign 'The Great Nurdle Hunt'.
 Her great work with Fathers Network to realise the Year of the Dad, coincided with becoming a step mum to two boys, and ignited a passion to help dads’ voices be heard.